As a custom t-shirt company, one of the questions we get asked most frequently is: How much should I charge for my t-shirts at retail?

 Whether you have a dream of a starting a t-shirt line, have taken some steps towards it, or already have a running company, we hope you found this post helpful.

-If you haven’t yet, download Real Thread’s Guide to E-Commerce for tips on how to set up shop.
+If you haven’t yet, download our Guide to E-Commerce for tips on how to set up shop, and start browsing products to start designing your next retail-ready masterpiece.

 Let us know how we can help :)